Moduli Space for Kink Collisions with Moving Center of Mass: Adding modes

-As in the case of the two-dimensional moduli space, we can use the conserved momentum to eliminate the $\beta$ coordinate from the CCM.
-The final effective reduced potential is \be V_{\rm red}(X^a,P)=\frac{1}{2}g^{22} P^2+V(X^a). \ee with $a=1,3,4$.
-Near the singularity, where $\alpha=0$, the inverse metric function is \be g^{22}=\frac{175}{288} \frac{1}{C^2} \ee and diverges exactly at the subspace where the moduli space has a singularity, $\alpha=C=0$.
+and diverges exactly at the subspace where the moduli space has a singularity, $\alpha=C=0$.
 This proves that finite energy solutions cannot reach the singularity, exactly as a point particle with nonzero angular momentum cannot reach the origin.
 It also means that this is a true singularity which cannot be removed by any redefinition of the coordinates.